mmdsharifi/Lenus/README.md

 ## Contribution

-fork this repo and send your PR on a branch. thanks in advance :)
+fork this repo and send your PR on a branch OR open an issue. thanks in advance :)